aklein1995/aklein1995.github.io/_pages/about.md

 <section class="news">
  <article class="news-item">
     <h2>🧾 Article Accepted at <i>Engineering Applications of Artificial Intelligence</i></h2>
-    <p><time datetime="2024-11-27">November 27, 2024</time></p>
+    <p><time datetime="2025-08-20">August 20, 2025</time></p>
-    <p>Our article "<strong>Using Offline Data to Speed-up Reinforcement Learning in Procedurally Generated Environments</strong>" has been accepted in the Neurocomputing journal.
-This paper builds upon findings presented at the ALA Workshop during the 2023 AAMAS conference, combining reinforcement learning and imitation learning for improved generalization and sample efficiency.</p>
+    <p>Our article "<strong>Evaluating Reinforcement Learning-Based Neural Controllers for Quadcopter Navigation in Windy Conditions</strong>" has been accepted in the Engineering Applications of Artificial Intelligence journal.
+In this paper we analyze how different training strategies and the state representation composition affect the performance of a DRL agent under unpredictable gusts and navigation constraints.</p>
     <p class="impact-details">Impact Factor: 8.0 (Q1)</p>
   </article>